ianrrees/ianrrees.github.io/_posts/2017-04-30-getting-started-with-atsamd21-development-on-macos.markdown

 ## Miscellaneous

-The original bootloader for the Adafruit Feather M0 boards can be found at https://learn.adafruit.com/proper-step-debugging-atsamd21-arduino-zero-m0/restoring-bootloader
+The original bootloader for the Adafruit Feather M0 boards can be found at [https://learn.adafruit.com/proper-step-debugging-atsamd21-arduino-zero-m0/restoring-bootloader](https://learn.adafruit.com/proper-step-debugging-atsamd21-arduino-zero-m0/restoring-bootloader).

 Before I realised someone had made an ARM gcc package for Homebrew, I was trying to build the cross compiler with crosstool-ng.
-I wasn't successful on this front, because there's a flag that needs to get set in the step where newlib is compiled (\_\_thumb2\_\_ needs to be defined), but I couldn't figure out how to make the crosstool-ng environment do it.
+I wasn't successful on this front, because there's a flag that needs to get set in the step where newlib is compiled (\_\_thumb2\_\_ needs to be defined), but I couldn't see how to easily make the crosstool-ng environment do it.
 At any rate, the settings for crosstool-ng that I was working with, starting from `$ ct-ng arm-unknown-eabi` were fairly straightforward:

   * Emit assembly for CPU: cortex-m0plus